erp-texh-2022/etworkk-14.0/addons/mass_mailing/README.md

 ------------------------

-Get a clean lead database that improves over the time using the performance of your mails.
-Dosyt handle bounce mails efficiently, flag erroneous leads accordingly and gives you statistics on the quality of your leads.
+Get a clean lead database that improves over the time using the performance of your mails. etwork handle bounce mails efficiently, flag erroneous leads accordingly and gives you statistics on the quality of your leads.

 One click emails send